ostigter/xantippe/trunk/README.txt

 ------

 This product is under heavy development, highly unstable and nowhere near completion.
-Please use it or the code at your own risk!
+Please use at your own risk!